 Meet Your Resident Fellow

 Five Resident Fellows work hard to make your stay in Gewirz safe, comfortable, and enjoyable.
 RF's act as liasons between administration and students, helping to enforce administrative policies and conveying student concerns to administrators.
 RF's also work to develop a supportive community at Gewirz by coordinating social events and group activities.
 At least one RF is always on call in case of an emergency.
-Below are a list of your RFs for the 2013-2014 academic year.
+Below are a list of your RFs for the 2014-2015 academic year.

-Bill King- Floors 2 & 3 Apt.
+Sarah Wladecki- Floors 2 & 3 Apt.
 304

 Welcome to Georgetown Law!